 “The most important thing to do if you find yourself in a hole is to stop digging.” – Warren Buffett

 Several times, startups find themselves in holes and situations that are tight.
 When this happens, stop digging and start to rectify the course of the ship.
-Entrepreneurship can be a good kind of challenging, but sometimes you will find yourself in situations where you can do nothing, or you can only change by changing direction.
-Do the wise thing and let the direction change to something you can control.
+Entrepreneurship can be a good kind of challenging, but sometimes you will find yourself in situations where you can do nothing, or you can only change direction.
+Do the wise thing and let the direction change to be something you can control.

 4. You only have to be right a few times